yanzewu/reaxdetect/README.md

 ## Citing

-If you use (part of) this program for academic research, please cite [].
+If you use (part of) this program for academic research, please cite:
+- Wu, Y., Sun, H., Wu, L., & Deetz, J. D. (2019).
+Extracting the mechanisms and kinetic models of complex reactions from atomistic simulation data. *Journal of computational chemistry.* [link](https://doi.org/10.1002/jcc.25809)